-An endorsement completed by any faculty member in the College of Arts and Sciences should be sent electronically to the director of the program (Jahan Ramazani: firstname.lastname@example.org).
+An endorsement completed by a faculty member or graduate teaching assistant in the College of Arts and Sciences should be sent electronically to the director of the program (Jahan Ramazani: firstname.lastname@example.org).

 Your current address, phone number, and e-mail address

-A brief statement (1-2 pp) of what you hope to accomplish as a student in the Modern and Global Studies program
+A brief statement (1-1½ pages) of what you hope to accomplish as a student in the Modern and Global Studies program

 Special care should be given to the personal statement.
 You should briefly outline your academic goals and indicate why you believe that those goals would be best met in the context of the Modern and Global Studies Program.
 Give your proposed concentration a name and list several courses from other departments that would be appropriate to it.
 You may also mention 3000 level courses you have already taken that emphasize your intellectual interests.

-Please return the completed application to Jahan Ramazani, Director of Modern and Global Studies: mailbox in Bryan 229 or submit via email: email@example.com
+Please return the completed application to Jahan Ramazani, Director of Modern and Global Studies, via email: email@example.com

 If are considering the program and have questions, you should email Jahan Ramazani.
 He will inform you of anything you need to think about as you consider your application.

 Applications are due by April 1, 2022, at 5 p.m.